Printing Terms

 Mill Broke

-paper generated at the paper mill prior to completion of the manufacturing process.
+Paper generated at the paper mill prior to completion of the manufacturing process.
 Wet mill broke originates at the wet end of the papermaking machine, while dry mill broke comes from the dry end of the papermaking machine.
-See also dry end, wet end
+See also dry end, wet end.

-a pattern created by printing several repetitive designs on top of each other.
+A pattern created by printing several repetitive designs on top of each other.
 In four-color process printing, four screens of colored dots print on top of each other.
-If the angles of the halftone screens of each of the four colors are not properly aligned with each other, an undesirable, blurry pattern, called “moir�” appears in the final image; the term is from the watery or wavy pattern seen on moir� silk.
+If the angles of the halftone screens of each of the four colors are not properly aligned with each other, an undesirable, blurry pattern appears in the final image.
 See also four-color process, halftone, rosette, and screen.

 Newsprint Paper